 Multi-colored tarps were lifted from the mangled pieces of wreckage Monday by sheriff’s deputies for the NTSB to inspect.

 For Drew, the crash killed a best friend of some 40 years.
 Richard Walker lived just 1,000 feet away in the same neighborhood off Eckhardt Road.
 Walker was the reason Drew took up flying.
-The two were close sailing and hunting buddies, as well.
+The two were also close sailing and hunting buddies.

 Richard Walker was retired from a local publishing company.
 Kathleen Walker was a retired North Collins kindergarten teacher.